csopiep/FP3/README.md

 Something involving HTML

 ### Project Concept
 Exact details aren't known but we plan on interacting with HTML elements using a GUI.
+Perhaps deal with servers and such.

 ### Libraries You Plan to Use
 HTML and GUI library.